Energetic Explosions from Collisions of Stars at Relativistic Speeds in Galactic Nuclei: Introduction

 Supernova explosions release of order $10^{51}$ ergs of energy, originate from runaway ignition of degenerate white dwarfs \citep{hillebrandt2000} or the collapse of a massive star \citep{woosley1995, barkat1967}. \cite{rubin2011} and \cite{balberg2013} considered a separate, rare kind of explosive event from collisions between hypervelocity stars in galactic nuclei.
 The cluster of stars builds up over time and reaches a steady state condition in which the rate of stellar collisions is similar to the formation rate of new stars.
 A simplified model for the explosion light curve with the "radiative zero" approach by Arnett \citep{arnett1996}, which assumes that the shocked material has uniform density and temperature and a homologous velocity profile, shows that the resulting light curve would have an average luminosity on the order of $\sim2\times10^{41}$ erg s$^{-1}$, on par with faint conventional supernovae.
 Furthermore, the light curve would be expected to include a long flare due to the accretion of stellar material onto the supermassive black hole (SMBH) at the center of the galaxy. \cite{rubin2011} also considered mass loss from collisions between stars at the galactic center in order to constrain the stellar mass function.

-In this work, we consider high-speed stars at galactic centers.
+In this work, we consider high-speed stars at galactic centers, where there exists a much higher stellar velocity dispersion \citep{sellgren1990}.
 Approaching stars can be tidally disrupted by a SMBH at the tidal-disruption radius, $r_{\mathrm{T}}\sim R_{\star}(M_{\bullet}/M_{\star})^{1/3}$, with $R_{\star}$ the radius of the star and $M_{\bullet}$ and $M_{\star}$ the masses of the black hole and star, respectively.
 For sun-like stars, the tidal-disruption radius is smaller than the black hole's event horizon radius $r_{\mathrm{s}}=2GM/c^2$ for black hole masses $\gtrsim10^8\,\Msun$ \citep{stone2019}.
 For maximally spinning black holes, tidal disruption events (TDEs) can be observed for sun-like stars near SMBHs as large as $\sim7\times10^8\,\Msun$ \citep{kesden2012}.
 In this work we consider SMBHs with masses $M_{\bullet}\gtrsim10^8\,\Msun$.
-The stars could be moving near the speed of light close to the SMBH.
+It is necessary to restrict our study to these rarer, higher-mass SMBHs because we are interested in stars moving at extremely high velocities that could only be achieved very close to the center of the galaxy.
+At these small radii, in galaxies with lower-mass SMBHs the stars would be tidally disrupted before they could collide.
+As such, we only consider galaxies in which TDEs would be unlikely to be observed and in which a high-energy stellar collision close to the center of the galaxy could actually occur.
 We adopt a Newtonian approach and ignore the effects of general relativity near the SMBH because the chances of collisions to occur in a region where they would matter are extremely small.